 This sensitivity analysis is hypothetical and must be used with caution.
 Changes in amounts based on these variations in assumptions generally cannot be extrapolated because the relationship of the change in assumptions to the change in amounts may not be linear.
 The sensitivity analysis has been calculated independently of changes in other significant assumptions.
 Changes in one factor may result in changes in another, which could amplify or reduce certain sensitivities.
-Methods used in determining this sensitivity analysis are consistent with those used to determine the pension obligations in 2018.
+Methods used in determining this sensitivity analysis are consistent with those used to determine the pension obligations in 2022.

-The mortality tables sensitivity demonstrates the impact of an increase or decrease in the probability of death within a year for plan members of various ages.
+The mortality tables' sensitivity demonstrates the impact of an increase or decrease in the probability of death within a year for plan members of various ages.

 The discount rate used to estimate the present value of the pension obligations has a significant effect on the pension obligations at the end of the year.
-A decrease of 50 basis points in the discount rate would have increased the pension obligations by \$1,485 million and an increase of 50 basis points in the discount rate would have decreased the pension obligation by \$1,390 million.
-The pension obligation is sensitive to changes in mortality rates.
-An increase in the assumed base mortality rates by 10% at every age would have decreased the pension obligation by \$420 million and a decrease in the assumed base mortality rates by 10% at every age would have increased the pension obligation by \$428 million.
+A decrease of 50 basis points in the discount rate would have increased the pension obligations by \$1,416 million, and an increase of 50 basis points in the discount rate would have decreased the pension obligations by \$1,282 million.
+The pension obligations are sensitive to changes in mortality rates.
+An increase in the assumed base mortality rates by 10% at every age would have decreased the pension obligations by \$498 million, and a decrease in the assumed base mortality rates by 10% at every age would have increased the pension obligations by \$545 million.